pyinstaller/pyinstaller/doc/source/Manual.rst

 The latter executes the part of ``pyinstaller`` that follows creation of a spec file.

 When you create a spec file, many command options are written into the spec file.
-When you build from a spec file, those options from the command line are ignored, being replaced by the options in the spec file.
+When you build from a spec file, those options cannot be changed.
+If they are given on the command line they are ignored and replaced by the options in the spec file.
-Only the following options are acted on when building from a spec file:
+Only the following options have an effect when building from a spec file:

 *  --upx-dir=
 *  --distpath=